RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 <div markdown="1">

-As the N64 hardware matured so did the development hardware, the `Nintendo 64 Development Unit` was one of there first evolutions of the development kit and was sold directly by Nintendo from October 1996 onwards.
+As the N64 hardware matured so did the development hardware, the `Nintendo 64 Development Unit` was one of the first evolutions of the development kit and was sold directly by Nintendo from October 1996 onwards.

 It consisted of a standard SGI Indy workstation with an add-on board containing the retail Nintendo 64 hardware.